Anxiety & Trauma

 Treatment for Anxiety & Trauma in Kalamazoo

-You may be wondering why I would group anxiety and trauma together as a specialty related to counseling I offer for those in the Kalamazoo, Portage, Mattawan, Battle Creek, Paw Paw, and the surrounding areas of Southwest Michigan.
-I did this because, similar to how I describe addiction and substance abuse, there are very few people who are not touched by trauma, either based on their experiences, those of a loved one, or even secondary trauma observed through the waves of horrible things covered on the news.
+You may be wondering why we would group anxiety and trauma together as a specialty related to counseling we offer for those in the Kalamazoo, Portage, Mattawan, Battle Creek, Paw Paw, and the surrounding areas of Southwest Michigan.
+I did this because, similar to how we describe addiction and substance abuse, there are very few people who are not touched by trauma, either based on their experiences, those of a loved one, or even secondary trauma observed through the waves of horrible things covered on the news.
 Anxiety and trauma often co-exist together.
 However, “trauma” doesn’t have to be something horrible like assault, murder, or loss.
 Trauma can be a child being scared when her parents are gone and she experiences a thunderstorm for the first time in her life.
-As I mention elsewhere on this website, we store memories, traumas, and powerful emotions in our cells.
+As we mention elsewhere on our website, we store memories, traumas, and powerful emotions in our cells.
 This is what creates anxiety.

 In one sense, anxiety is a completely normal response to stress.
 It is survival.
 Evolutionarily speaking, if we come across a lion, our brain uses adrenaline to cause us to decide whether to fight or flee for our life.
 If you have ever heard of this “fight or flight” response, you may be interested to know that experts have recently added a third response during moments of anxiety – “freeze”.
 We can think of this “freeze” state as representing trauma.